In this article:

-However, there is often a tendency for the tricep pushdown to be performed incorrectly, here is a go to guide on how to prevent this from occurring!
+There is often a tendency for the tricep pushdown to be performed incorrectly, here is a go to guide on how to prevent this from occurring

-5) Squeeze the triceps for 1 to 2 seconds and allow the muscles to sufficiently contract.
+- Squeeze your triceps for 1 to 2 seconds and allow the muscles to sufficiently contract.